Article revised 3 June 2020.

 Certainly there is no old blues tune called “I once knew a man” and the suggestion that the song is a re-write of a Sonny Boy Williamson blues “Don’t Start Me Talkin'” is one to be handled with care, in my opinion.

-When I first read that others were citing “Don’t start me talkin” it took me by surprise, as I didn’t remember it like this.
+Indeed when I first read that others were citing “Don’t start me talkin” it took me by surprise, as I didn’t remember it like this.
 And having gone back to listen to the song, I still don’t see the connection.
 OK they are both 12 bar blues but there are thousands upon thousands of 12 bar blues, and we don’t attribute each to the other.

 And it is certainly not the Charles Mansom song with the same name which has totally different lyrics and structure.
 No connection there.

-I have read that the songs might have been improvised, but I certainly can’t see that – the rhythmic structure at the start is too unexpected for anyone to be able to follow it straight off and if you watch the film you can see that Dylan just jumps into the piece while the drummer is talking to one of the production crew.
+I have read that the songs in the rehearsal might have been improvised, but I certainly can’t see that – the rhythmic structure at the start is too unexpected for anyone to be able to follow it straight off and if you watch the film you can see that Dylan just jumps into the piece while the drummer is talking to one of the production crew.

 The blues format is elongated to accommodate the extra phrases in the opening of each verse: